Key topics for running SAP Oracle on AWS

 With Optimize CPU, customers can specify a custom number of vCPUs (up to the normal maximum for that particular instance type) when launching new Amazon EC2 or RDS instances to save on vCPU-based licensing costs.

 We can also disable Intel Hyper-Threading Technology for workloads that perform well with single-threaded CPUs.
 While the disabling of vCPU resources does not provide any cost savings for Amazon EC2 or RDS instances, it can offer dramatic cost savings by reducing the licensing footprint for those instances hosting Oracle workloads.

-The Dedicated Hosts option works best for customers with many Oracle workloads who want to experience the licensing advantages that come with using dedicated hardware and licensing by traditional processor metrics, rather than using Oracle’s cloud policy.
+The Dedicated Hosts option works best for customers with many Oracle workloads who want to experience the licensing advantages of using dedicated hardware and licensing by traditional processor metrics rather than Oracle’s cloud policy.
 Here the core factor table should not apply.

 Oracle running on RDS.
 BYOL or ASFU models only for SAP

-This service model also gives the flexibility to resize the instance based on the needs in cases where the standard capacity requirements are much smaller than periodic, predictable spikes, and this service model allows to scale up to absorb the additional capacity needed and scale down to save on cost.
+This service model also gives the flexibility to resize the instance based on the needs in cases where the standard capacity requirements are much smaller than periodic, predictable spikes.
+This service model allows it to scale up to absorb the additional capacity needed and scale down to save on cost.
 For example, we might have databases that require the performance of a db.m5.large instance for most days of the month except for the last three days.
 During the last three days of the month, the database might be heavily used due to payroll processing and month-end closing.
 In this scenario, use Oracle Database on Amazon RDS based on the db.m5.large instance type throughout the month, scale up to db.m5.2xlarge for the last three days, and then scale down again.
-This could translate to 65% or more cost savings compared to using the db.m5.2xlarge instance for the whole month.
+This could translate to 65% or more cost savings than using the db.m5.2xlarge instance for the whole month.

 Oracle MOS Note 2174134.1